adamw24/FacialRecognitionandForegroundProcessing/README.md

 # FacialRecognitionandForegroundProcessing

-Uses the OpenCV python library for facial recognition and extracting the foreground.
+Uses the OpenCV python library for facial recognition and extracting the foreground of an image.